-In this category, we will discuss the nomination procedure of foreign nationals who are already working in Saskatchewan on a valid work permit.
-There are 6 subcategories under the Saskatchewan experience category, and all have different eligibility from each other.
+Saskatchewan Experience Category receives Expressions of Interest (EOI) from foreign nationals having work experience under any employer in the province.
+There are 6 subcategories under this category, and all have different eligibility from each other.
 Click here to know more information about the Saskatchewan experience category

 - Entrepreneur Category

-This category involves the nomination of entrepreneurs who are planning to start a business in Saskatchewan.
-We will discuss the process and its eligibility in detail.
-Click here to know more information about the Entrepreneur Category
+Entrepreneur category involves the nomination of entrepreneurs who are planning to start a new business in Saskatchewan.
+Click here to know more information about the eligibility criteria and application process of Entrepreneur Category

 - Farm category

-This category is designed to nominate people who are experienced in farming and are interested in shifting to Saskatchewan.
-In this category, we will discuss the eligibility and procedure of farm category.
-Click here to know more information about the Farm category.
+Farm category is designed to nominate people who are experienced in farming and are interested in shifting to Saskatchewan.
+Click here to know more information about the eligibility and procedure of Farm category.

 If an applicant wishes to apply for Canada permanent visa, then SNIP offers several advantages to the applicants.
 Some of the most prominent are enlisted below: